zhifez/react-file-uploader/README.md

 ### Installation

-Add react-file-uploader to your project by executing `npm install react-file-uploader` or `yarn add react-file-uploader`.
+Add react-file-uploader to your project by executing `npm install @zhifez/react-file-uploader` or `yarn add @zhifez/react-file-uploader`.

 ### Usage